ForgeRock/ping-android-sdk/recaptcha/recaptcha-enterprise/README.md

 > **Seamless integration of Google ReCaptcha Enterprise into Ping Identity's Journey workflows for Android.**

-The ReCaptcha Enterprise module provides a flexible, extensible, and developer-friendly way to add Google ReCaptcha Enterprise verification to your authentication flows using the Journey plugin architecture.
+The ReCaptcha Enterprise module provides a flexible and developer-friendly way to add Google ReCaptcha Enterprise verification to your authentication flows using the Journey plugin architecture.

 ---